guacboy/cs361-microservices/README.md

 **Dylan**: Developed the REQUEST and RECEIVE services for the CSV Report Generator Microservice and the Suggestion Microservice.

 **Yasser**: Created UML diagram for CSV Report Generator Microservice, tested and created video demo for the CSV Report Generator Microservice.

+**Thayer**: Created the REQUEST and RECEIVE services for the Login Microservice, updated README for Login Microservice.